Rushik07/PubSubSplit/ReadMe.md

 * **Note -** On the Subscriber side we will use ConsumerFlowProperties which is used to :
   * Create a flow.
   * Bind to and consume messages from the Queue.

+### Final Working of PUb-Sub (Spilt) Project.
+* We will have a publisher server starting a session and using a Queue to send events/messages.
+  * Messages will be read from a file and sent on a Queue.
+* Publisher server will connect to the same session and read messages from the Queue.
+  * These messages will be stored in a text file.
+* We will check if both the files will have the same content or not.